How Much Does Roof Lantern Installation Cost?

 Roof Tile Repair

-A roof lantern installation may sometimes uncover issues with roof tiles.
+A roof lantern installation may sometimes uncover issues with your roof tiles.
 When the property is assessed, the tradesperson may find slipped or broken tiles, or areas where the cement has eroded and is no longer holding the tiles securely.

 The cost of roof tile repair depends greatly on how many tiles need repairing, or what type of work is required to bring your roof tiling back up to standard.